jaxwong/tp/docs/UserGuide.md

 | `td/` (Todo Desc)       | 1-50 chars (including special characters like slashes); must be non-empty after trimming whitespace.                                                                                                                                                         |
 | `INDEX`                 | Positive integer, non-zero (used for selecting list items).                                                                                                                                                                                                  |

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about the command format:**<br>

-- All fields will be automatically trimmed (no spacing before or after each parameter) when input inside the command
+- All fields will be automatically trimmed (no spacing before or after each parameter) when input inside the command.

 - Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add-contact n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.